Technology & Start-Ups

 Cyprus-based companies are already being noticed internationally in the AI sphere.
 For example, in its first outside investment fundraising, machine-learning company Omilia secured $20 million in funding from Grafton Capital to continue expanding its conversational AI technology built for customer care needs of global enterprises.
 The Cypriot company has built a virtual assistant and customer dialogue management system, where customers can experience human-level intelligence and machine-level efficiency when contacting a company, whether by phone, web chat, social media, SMS, email, or mobile app.
 The AI consists of proprietary speech-recognition software, voice biometrics, dialogue technology and machine learning, which the company claims has trained on billions of interactions since its founding in 2002.
 Now the service is fluent in 21 languages, serving clients such as global banks, mobile operators and insurance firms.
 The fresh capital will fuel go-to-market efforts in Western Europe and North America, where the company already has a lucrative customer base.

-Fostering Start-Ups
+Supporting Start-Ups

-Attracting more innovation and talent is key to Cyprus’ efforts to secure a digital future, which is why the country has introduced financial incentives for innovative SMEs and start-ups launching on the island.
-To entice more international talent from non-EU countries to launch innovative ventures in and from Cyprus, a pilot programme called the Start-Up Visa scheme was set up in 2017.
+Attracting more innovation and talent is key to Cyprus’ efforts to secure a digital future, which is why the country introduced financial incentives for innovative SMEs and start-ups launching on the island.
+To entice more international talent from non-EU countries to launch innovative ventures in and from Cyprus, the Start-Up Visa scheme was set up in 2017.
 Currently, the government is trying to make it as easy as possible for people to come and work on the island, for instance by launching the Digital Nomad Visa.

 Attracting more tech pros to Cyprus will ultimately lead to cross-fertilisation among professionals and an increase in local start-ups.
-As the country’s tech eco-system grows, it will also bring venture capital through its SME Equity Fund.
-The government has allocated €20 million to this fund, and it will be used in combination with other lenders.
-These lenders will commit their own funds in combination with state money – without the expectation of any return.
+As the country’s tech eco-system grows, it will also bring venture capital through its SME Equity Fund – established by the Cypriot government in collaboration with the European Investment Fund (EIF).
+The fund with a total budget of almost €40 million aims to bridge the gap between innovation and entrepreneurship.
+It will be used in combination with other lenders, who will commit their own funds in combination with state money – without the expectation of any return.
 Distribution through banks will ensure that projects are vetted properly for viability before receiving funding.

 Start-up accelerators like the Cyprus Business Angels Network (CYBAN), Cypriot Enterprise Link, Chrysalis Leap and Repower Cyprus have all boosted the environment, along with events such as Hack Cyprus Hackathons, the Clean Launchpad Competition, as well as Startup Weekend and Startup Live.
 Home-grown talent and a burgeoning tech landscape are launching inspirational success stories, and a new research centre on interactive media, smart systems and emerging technologies (RISE) was inaugurated in Nicosia in 2017.
 The project is a joint venture between the three public universities – University of Cyprus, Cyprus University of Technology, and the Open University of Cyprus – the Municipality of Nicosia, and two international partners, the German Max Planck Institute for Informatics and University College London.

 As part of the new National AI Strategy, a vibrant start-up ecosystem will also be fostered through the development of an accelerator program to support the successful launch and survival of new AI business ventures.
 This program will provide expertise in developing AI solutions, and help firms access expert communities.
-Apart from creating opportunities to team up with other firms and research institutions, and facilitating the access to flexible and effective financial funding, this program will also provide dedicated support to testing and open data environments – including regulatory sandboxes.
+Apart from creating opportunities to team up with other firms and research institutions and facilitating the access to flexible and effective financial funding, this programme will also provide dedicated support to testing and open data environments – including regulatory sandboxes.

 For more information, contact Cyprus' investment promotion agency, Invest Cyprus.